akhilsaini/aws-csa-2017/README.md

   - Roles – Create roles and assign them to AWS resources.

-  - Policies – Document (JSON format) that defines one or more permissions – assign to user or groups
+  - Policies – Document (JSON format) that defines one or more permissions – assign to user or groups or roles

 ### IAM Features